niccolooo/ML_notes/README.md

 	clf.fit(X_train, y_train)

 ### Gradient Boosted Decision Trees
-- series of weak decision trees
+- series of weak decision trees.
+The idea is to select a series of shallow decision trees.
+- TRAINING: train data => model1 => overweight misclassified examples => model2 => overweight misclassified examples => model3
+- TESTING: test data => model1, model2 .. => Weighted vote
 - parameters: n_estimators = # of small decision trees to use in the ensemble, learning_rate = controls emphasis on fixing errors from the previous tree
 - often performs well off-the-shelf
 - hard to interpret